 Landmines, cluster bombs and other explosives inflict appalling injuries that have a devastating impact on people’s futures.
-Over 7,200 people were killed or injured by landmines and other explosives in 2021.
+Over 5,500 people were killed or injured by landmines and other explosives in 2021.
 Since the outbreak of war in Ukraine in February 2022, HALO has recorded over 1,000 civilian casualties from mines and UXO and around 300 fatalities, with another 9,000 accidents forecast according to the Ukrainian Government

 HALO protects lives by destroying landmines and teaching people, particularly children, how to stay safe until our work is done.